-UCLA's School of Theater Film, and Television's Cinema and Media Studies program is designed for the scholarly exploration of film, television, and digital media both as significant forms of art and as social communication.
+The UCLA School of Theater, Film and Television's Cinema and Media Studies program is designed for the scholarly exploration of film, television and digital media both as significant forms of art and as social communication.
 The Master of Arts and Doctor of Philosophy degrees in Cinema and Media Studies programs offer an unusually extensive range of graduate seminars in film, television and media history that embrace films from many genres and national cinemas.
 Aesthetics and popular culture, the history and production cultures of the film and television industries and the increasing impact of digital media are examined.
 Courses that develop analytical skills by utilizing digital media tools are also offered.
-The PhD Program is designed to encourage a small number of highly qualified, motivated students to refine their research skills and interests within the context of an individualized plan of focused study.
+The Ph.D. program is designed to encourage a small number of highly qualified, motivated students to refine their research skills and interests within the context of an individualized plan of focused study.
 The primary goal of the doctoral program is to inspire and train students to carry out original research of the highest quality.
 Doctoral students generally seek and find teaching and research positions at the university and college level.
-Cinema and Media Studies students at UCLA enjoy unique research opportunities through the resources of the UCLA Film & Television Archive, 35mm classroom screenings and nightly cinematheque programming.
+Cinema and Media Studies students at the UCLA School of Theater, Film and Television enjoy unique research opportunities through the resources of the UCLA Film & Television Archive, 35mm classroom screenings and nightly cinematheque programming.

 I. Area: PhD Cinema and Media Studies (See sections II to VIII for all requirements)

 The Ph.D. in Cinema and Media Studies has the following time-to-degree requirement: a minimum of four quarters; maximum of seven quarters.
 The minimum total units required to graduate is 54 units (13 and a half courses) in the first six quarters.
 Three required courses must be completed during the first year.
 FTV must be taken in both the fourth and sixth quarter, and an independent study in the area of their dissertation must be taken in the fifth quarter.